 For certificate applications, the issuing CA has the right to decide whether to accept the subject alternate name.
-If the issuing CA requests that the subject alternate name be included in the certificate, it must be marked non-critical.
+If the issuing CA requests that the subject alternate name be included in the certificate, the subject alternative name extension must be marked non-critical.